minhhoangbui/minhhoangbui.github.io/_posts/2018-01-16-challenges.md

  <div align="center">Left_front_view image</div>
 </p>

 - The decision of model is sometimes inconsistent due to the fact that we use random cropping in our pre-processing.
 Images from the internet are various in size, so we have to use random cropping to fix the size of the input as well as a way to regularize the model.
 Nevertheless, it leads to the different results in each inference.

-# Prospective work
+## Prospective work

-In [OtoNhanh](https://otonhanh.vn), we aim at improving end-user experience with our website, and Computer Vision will be an important part.
+In [OtoNhanh](https://otonhanh.vn), we aim at improving end-user experience with our website, and Computer Vision willbe an important part.
 Our forthcoming works will be:

 - Since our current classification is just at the low level: it can only capture the shallow semantic feature.
 We are in need of more detailed investigation, including image similarity in a same class or car orientation estimation.

 [3D Pose Regression using Convolutional Neural Networks](http://juxi.net/workshop/deep-learning-robotic-vision-cvpr-2017/papers/9.pdf)
 [Learning Fine-grained Image Similarity with Deep Ranking](https://static.googleusercontent.com/media/research.google.com/vi//pubs/archive/42945.pdf)

 - We also target at the Interior 3D Reconstruction so that the user can have a lively view of the car.

 - For data collection, we intend to integrate a secondary model to the crawler.
 It will play the role of labeling the crawled images automatically.
 Then someone from our firm will justify their validity before give them to our main models as training data.